Article Sept. 12, 2018

-The MWCC Containment System is built for use in the deepwater U.S. Gulf of Mexico in water depths from 500 feet to 10,000 feet, temperatures up to 350 degrees Fahrenheit and pressures up to 15k psi.
-A 20k psi – 350 degree Fahrenheit capping stack has also been built and is currently being qualified.
+The MWCC Containment System is built for use in the deepwater U.S. Gulf of Mexico in water depths from 500 feet to 10,000 feet, temperatures up to 400 degrees Fahrenheit and pressures up to 15k psi.
+A 20k psi – 400 degree Fahrenheit capping stack has also been built and is currently under review for acceptance by the Bureau of Safety and Environmental Enforcement (BSEE).
 MWCC’s suite of containment equipment enables the company to mobilize and deploy the most appropriate well-containment technology based on the unique well-control incident and equipment requirements.
 The system has the capacity to contain up to 100,000 barrels of liquid per day and handle up to 200 million standard cubic feet of gas per day.
 MWCC worked with regulators from the Bureau of Safety and Environmental Enforcement (BSEE) and the U.S. Coast Guard to ensure all expectations were met and that the system would not only safeguard the U.S. Gulf of Mexico but allow new permits to be issued.
 In keeping with the company’s mission to be continuously ready to respond, the equipment is regularly tested and maintained to ensure a ready state at MWCC’s two shore bases.

 MWCC’s Containment System is available for use by members as well as nonmembers on a per-well basis.

 MWCC has 10 member companies.
 In addition to ExxonMobil, current members include: Anadarko, Apache, BHP Billiton, BP, Chevron, ConocoPhillips, Hess, Shell and Equinor.